-- 1. A minimum general grade point average (GPA) of 2.30 or above on a scale where A=4.0 is required for the Associate Degree from an accredited public or private high school or its equivalence. - 2.
-A minimum general grade point average (GPA) of 2.50 or above on a scale where A=4.0 for the Bachelor Degree from an accredited public or private high school or its equivalence.
+- 1. A minimum general grade point average (GPA) of 2.30 or above on a scale where A=4.0 is required for the associate degree from an accredited public or private high school or its equivalence. - 2.
+A minimum general grade point average (GPA) of 2.50 or above on a scale where A=4.0 for the bachelor's degree from an accredited public or private high school or its equivalence. - 3.
+Compliance with all application general requirements.

-College Applicants
+College Applicants/Advanced Standing Students

-A minimum general grade point average (GPA) of 2.00 or above on a scale where A=4.0 is required for both Associate and Bachelor Degree.
+A minimum general grade point average (GPA) of 2.00 or above on a scale where A=4.0 is required for both associate and bachelor's degrees.